 How Do I Learn How to Use an AED?

 The Philippine National Red Cross and The Philippine Heart Association offers a variety of emergency training classes, including AED training.
-We provide state of the art equipmentmonitoring, training, and supplies for automated external defibrillators.
+We provide state of the art equipment, monitoring, training, and supplies for automated external defibrillators.

 The Philippine Heart Association recently launched an AED Advocacy campaign endorsed by no less than actor celebrity turned politician Hon.
 Ormoc City mayor Richard Gomez.
 The infomercial shows the value of the automated external defibrillator (AED) and hands-on CPR in saving the life of a cardiac arrest.
 Mayor Gomez is the endorser of "Gadget AED.PH" campaign which aims to make the house bill 5327, also known as the AED Bill authored by Cong.
 Edward Maceda and Cong.
 Marvin "Yul"Servo Nieto.
 The said bill seeks to broaden AED coverage to include public establishments where considerable number of the population may be gathered such as malls, hotels, and public offices and establishments.